isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2E

-"To teach is not to merely deliver facts and knowledge but to help children develop their curiosity, arouse their enthusiasm in the quest for the unknown and to discover the joy of uncovering them."
+To teach is not to merely deliver facts and knowledge but to help children develop their curiosity, arouse their enthusiasm in the quest for the unknown and to discover the joy of uncovering them.

 [**nurkamaliah_yusoff@schools.gov.sg**](mailto:nurkamaliah_yusoff@schools.gov.sg)